SauloCav/To-Do-List-React/README.md

 ## Overview

 This is a simple to-do list application created with React.
 It allows users to manage their tasks effectively.
 You can add new tasks, mark them as completed, and remove them when you're done.
-This README provides information on how to set up, run, and customize the application.

 ## Project Structure